Karthikeyan-alp/FaceRecognition/README.md

              python3 face.py

    It will open the camera and put the box around our face.press ESC to stop the live video.

+   ## GETTING IMAGES FOR TRAINING

+   In this step we are getting the images for Training our model